carolynryan20/crosswordGA/README.md

 dependency: imports matplotlib.pyplot for graph popups

+The graphs that pop-up will chart the objective fitness maximums, minimums, and averages over all generations of the current run.

 ## Our Additions

 Changed how masks are read in order to read all valid masks (that is,